-The Edible Schoolyard Garden - Music Fence NC Standard: 2.P.1.1 Visit the music fence to explore concepts of sound and vibrating objects with your group.
+The Edible Schoolyard Garden - Music Fence

+NC Standard: 2.P.1.1

+Visit the music fence to explore concepts of sound and vibrating objects with your group.
 Ask the students to create a song together with the available instruments.
 Help them to observe the length of each instrument's air column in order to understand whether the pitch of the sound will be high or low when vibration occurs (the shorter the air column, the higher the pitch and vice versa).

-- Which object has the longest air column, which has the shortest, and what effect does that have? - how is this related to a vibration?
+- Which object has the longest air column, which has the shortest, and what effect does that have? - Which object produces the highest pitch sound, which produces the lowest, and why do they do that? - If you hold onto an object while hitting it with a mallet, will it still produce sound?
+Why or why not, and how is this related to a vibration?